DSAutomations/dockerhass-docs/dockerpidocs.md

 Change `badpass` to something else
 Save the file by pressing  `Ctrl-o` then exit with `Ctrl-x`.

 *Note: the environmental variables above should work on a raspberry pi, but you may need to adjust USERID or GROUPID if you're on a different system or have added additional users.
 You can find these values by evoking `id` on the command line.
-Assign the UID of your user which has permissions into your shared directory and the GID of docker*
+Assign the UID of your user which has permissions into your shared directory and the GID of dockerSae the file by eing `` then eit with tr
 Make sure that you're in the `samba-server` directory and bring up the container:
 ```
 cd ~/samba-server